 Bjorn Fägersten, Swedish Institute for International Affairs

-Björn Fägersten is Senior Research Fellow and Director of UI’s Europe Programme.
-He conducts research on European integration, security policy, intelligence, international institutions and political risk.
-Current projects involve Geopolitical consequences of Brexit, intelligence cooperation within international security institutions, and the concept of political risk in public and private sectors.
+Björn Fägersten is a senior research fellow and director of the Europe Programme at the Swedish Institute for International Affairs (UI).
+He conducts research on European integration, security policy, intelligence, international institutions, and political risk.
+Current projects involve the geopolitical consequences of Brexit, intelligence cooperation within international security institutions, and the concept of political risk in public and private sectors.

 Ylva Petterson, Swedish Institute of International Affairs

-Ylva Pettersson is in charge of public events at the Swedish Institute of International Affairs (UI), and Programme Manager and analyst at UI’s Europe Programme.
-Her main focus areas are European security, crisis management and civil protection, and other current issues related to the European Union.
-She writes reports and analyses for the Europe Programme.
-She has a master degree in political science with a focus on security studies from the Swedish National Defence University, and has also worked at the National Defence University, and been an intern at the Swedish Ministry of Foreign Affairs, as well as at the Stockholm International Peace Research Institute, SIPRI.
+Ylva Pettersson is a programme manager and analyst in the Europe Programme of the Swedish Institute of International Affairs (UI), where she also oversees public events.
+She focuses on European security, crisis management and civil protection, and other current issues related to the European Union.
+Pettersson holds an MA in political science with a focus on security studies from the Swedish National Defence University.
+Previously, she worked at the National Defence University and interned with the Swedish ministry of foreign affairs and the Stockholm International Peace Research Institute (SIPRI).

 Euan Carss, King’s College London

-Euan Carss is currently an Economic and Social Research Council funded Ph.D. candidate at King’s College London.
-He holds an M.A.
-(Hons) in International Relations from the University of Edinburgh, Scotland, an M.Sc. in Crisis and Security management from Leiden University, The Netherlands, and has recently completed an M.A. in European Studies at King’s College London, England.
-His current doctoral research focuses primarily on issues of trust in International Relations.
-This entails a particular focus on the meta-theoretical underpinnings of the concept and its useful application in terms of the foreign and security policy of the European Union (EU) towards non-member states on its near abroad.
+Euan Carss is an Economic and Social Research Council-funded PhD candidate at King’s College London.
+He holds an MA (Hons) in international relations from the University of Edinburgh, an MSc in crisis and security management from Leiden University in The Netherlands, and recently completed an MA in European studies at King’s College London.
+His doctoral research focuses primarily on issues of trust in international relations.
+This entails a particular focus on the meta-theoretical underpinnings of the concept and its useful application in terms of the foreign and security policy of the European Union towards non-member states in its near abroad.